SAP-samples/ui5-mdc-json-tutorial/ex2/readme.md

 				</mdc:FilterBar>
 ```

 Use the filter association of the table to connect it to the filter bar and add the fields we would like to search in the payload.
-For this, the `searchKeys` property is added to the delegate payload.
+For this, add the `searchKeys` property to the delegate payload.
 ###### view/Mountains.view.xml
 ```xml
 			<mdc:Table